Profiles of Courage

 Mendez v.
 Westminster

-Ultimately, we hope these stories not only pique a student’s interest in unsung heroes but also highlight the great efforts of people similar to and different from them and encourage students to make changes in their own communities.
+Ultimately, we hope these stories pique a student’s interest in unsung heroes, highlight the great efforts of people similar to and different from them, and encourage students to make changes in their own communities.

 Applicable Learning Standards